 Malaysia's Supermax says abiding by labour laws after report on U.S. probe

-KUALA LUMPUR, May 31 (Reuters) - Malaysian glove maker Supermax Corp on Monday said it adhered to labour laws on treatment of migrant workers, after a report that the United States was investigating a unit over forced labour allegations.
+Malaysian glove maker Supermax Corp (SUPM.KL) on Monday said it adhered to labour laws on treatment of migrant workers, after a report that the United States was investigating a unit over forced labour allegations.

 Supermax and its subsidiaries are committed to combatting forced labour and adhere to labour law regulations, the company said in a statement.